 The Comprehensive Stroke Center at the University of Cincinnati Neuroscience Institute is an international leader in the treatment and research of stroke, the fourth leading cause of death in the United States and a leading cause of long-term disability.
 The Center cares for more stroke patients than any other institution in the region, and it provides advanced specialty care for patients with the most challenging disease scenarios.

-In 2013 the UC Medical Center was certified by the Joint Commission as an Advanced Comprehensive Stroke Center, a new level of certification reserved for institutions with specific abilities to receive and treat the most complex stroke cases.
+In 2015 the UC Medical Center was re-certified by the Joint Commission as an Advanced Comprehensive Stroke Center, a new level of certification reserved for institutions with specific abilities to receive and treat the most complex stroke cases.
 There is no higher stroke certification.

-In 2015 the Center received its second straight Get With The Guidelines–Stroke Gold-Plus Quality Achievement Award for implementing specific quality improvement measures outlined by the American Heart Association/American Stroke Association for the treatment of stroke patients.
+In 2015 UC Medical Center lso received its second straight Get With The Guidelines®–Stroke Gold-Plus Quality Achievement Award for implementing specific quality improvement measures outlined by the American Heart Association/American Stroke Association for the treatment of stroke patients.
 In the same year, UC Health West Chester Hospital received a Get With The Guidelines®-Stroke Bronze Quality Achievement Award.